fatherjack/PSPrompt/internal/ideas.md

 ### inbox info (?)

 not sure what.

-Poss new items since last check ?
+- Poss new items since last check ?
+- New email? new todo?
+- new calendar item (added - see New-OutlookCalendar.ps1)

+## windows index search function

+custom function to allow command line search of key folders (see windowsindexsearch.ps1)

+## get/set power plan

+allow change to high performance / balanced

 ## Things Done